pelson/package_with_continuous_delivery/README.md

 # Versioning

 Nowhere in this repository is the version explicitly written.
 This means that there is no manual step to update the version - instead this is computed from the repository (or source for an sdist) using versioneer, along with an un-released extension to versioneer.
 See https://github.com/warner/python-versioneer/pull/90 for progress on the automatic versioning.

+# Still to do

+The _build branch still needs to build for all 3 OSes, but there is a repository which has implemented this for conda distributions in https://github.com/conda-forge/udunits-feedstock.